filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

 ### Why do IPNI outages impact SP RSR?

 Per [Per Request (non-committee) Score vs. Committee Scoring](#per-request-non-committee-score-vs-committee-scoring), IPNI being unavailable will affect an SP’s retrievability.
 This is a tough once since IPNI availability is outside of an SP’s control.
 However, the Spark retrievability protocol is about getting the network to perform well, and if SPs scores are affected by IPNI going down, then this pushes IPNI to be vigilant.
 A code change could certainly be made so that IPNI failures don’t impact SP RSR, but this is the current status as of 2024-11-01.

----

-# Earlier drafts

-Initial drafting by @Steve (biglep), but this has been replaced by the above.

-## What Is It?

-TODO: this is a @Steve (biglep) sketch and needs review/details

-Within the previous 30 days period:

-- numerator: the number of “[retrieval requests](#retrieval-requests)” for CIDs within deals that an SP is storing where data is both returned within a timeout of X seconds and hashes/verifies correctly
-- denominator: the number of “retrieval requests” made to the SP that didn’t fail because of a client-side error.
-(This means we include “retrieval requests” that timeout and “retrieval requests” that don’t hash/verify correctly.)

-The standard time period used is trailing 30 days.
-As a result, the retrievability metric on date X involves looking at retrieval requests between [x-30 days, x].

-A date’s metric includes the trailing 30 days rather than just that day to:

-1. Give SPs some operational wiggle room
-2. Give storage clients additional confidence when evaluating an SP that they are having sustained performance

-## How does this compare to web2 counterparts?

-TODO: fill this in

-## Why isn’t this called “Retrieval Success Rate”?

-TODO: explain

-## Open Questions

-1. Are there retries within a “retrieval request”?
-2. Is there a timeout within a “retrieval request”?

-## Tools That Measure It

-1. Spark